-This module captures traffic exchanged by sensors.
-It stores traces on the sensor's disk, creating a file every hour to simplify indexing.
-The module operates independently of other components, and thanks to CI/CD versioning, we track which modules were active on the host during each capture.
+This module captures all traffic directed to the monitored address space of each sensor, while excluding management traffic through properly configured capture filters.
+It uses tcpdump to save packet traces on the sensor's disk.

-Additionally, the module retrieves traces and other module logs from sensors and stores them in storage nodes.
-This design serves two purposes: (i) preventing disk saturation on individual sensors and (ii) ensuring collected data are properly stored and readily accessible for subsequent analysis.
-Naturally, this module requires an ad-hoc setup for any other module to consume its logs.
-Moreover, organisations can limit/disable this feature, e.g., in cases where organisation-specific data retention policies apply.
+\paragraph{Log Sync} The module retrieves raw traffic traces and other logs from sensors and stores them in a centralised storage using Rsync, a data transferring tool.
+Organisations can limit or disable this feature, e.g., in cases where organisation-specific data retention policies apply.